Turkish Ornament

 The graphic from the plate 38 is inspired on the decoration of the dome of tomb of Sultan Soliman I in Constantinople.
 Not a very large but comprehensive collection of the stile of Turkish decoration, it includes various unique borders design.

 Our vector graphics have been hand-drawn with the correct geometric construction and are perfectly tileable as tiles, linear borders and page borders, dividers and decorative elements.
 For all the patterns of which the design permitted, we have created the corners tiles.
+The Grammar of Ornament Owen Jones first published this monument of design reference in 1856, in installments for subscribers.
+Since then have been many editions in many languages including modern reprints.

 This beautiful and highly influential publication, illustrated with examples of historical styles of ornament is a classic in its field and still regarded with respect and consulted today.
 The choice of color used in the book was considered as important and influential as the designs.